Fung Wan

-Fung Wan (風雲 (风云, Fēng Yún, Fung1 Wan4, Wind and Cloud)) or Feng Yun is a Hong Kong wuxia manhua series.
-It is the first manhua released by Ma Wing-shing in 1989 with the help of his assistant Siu Kit under his own company, Jonesky Publishing.
-Before the third part, the manhua was originally titled Fung Wan, until the two protagonists – Wind and Cloud – became secondary characters and the manhua was renamed Tin Ha (天下 (Tiān Xià, Tin1 Haa5, Under Heaven)).
-The story has been adapted into media, most notably the Hong Kong films The Storm Riders (1998) and The Storm Warriors (2009), the video game Fung Wan Online, and the Taiwanese television series Wind and Cloud (2002) and Wind and Cloud II (2004).
+Fung Wan or Feng Yun, literally Wind and Cloud, is a Hong Kong wuxia manhua series by Ma Wing-shing.
+It was first published in 1989 by Ma's company Jonesky Publishing with the help of his assistant Siu Kit.
+Before the third volume was released, the manhua was known as Fung Wan until the two protagonists – Wind and Cloud – became secondary characters and the manhua was renamed Tin Ha or Tian Xia.
+The manhua has spawned numerous adaptations, most notably the Hong Kong films The Storm Riders (1998) and The Storm Warriors (2009), the video game Fung Wan Online, and the Chinese–Taiwanese television series Wind and Cloud (2002) and Wind and Cloud II (2005).

 Plot

-The story is set in the jianghu (martial artists' community) of China during the Ming dynasty.
-The two protagonists – Nie Feng (Wind) and Bu Jingyun (Cloud) – learn martial arts in their early years and grow up to become legendary figures in the jianghu.
-As the story progresses, more characters are introduced in new story arcs.
+The series is set in the wulin (martial artists' community) of 15th- or 16th-century China during the Ming dynasty.
+The two protagonists – Nie Feng (Wind) and Bu Jingyun (Cloud) – learn martial arts in their early years and mature through their experiences to become legends in the wulin.
+As the series progresses, more characters are introduced in new story arcs.